-- b) a file name with an absolute path or just the filename (if the data files are in the same directory as the TCF file).
+- a) a date and/or time in Windows standard format - b) a file name with an absolute path or just the filename (if the data files are in the same directory as the TCF file).
 This is not a true relative path (..\file.cdf and subdir\file.cdf don't work, but file.cdf does), but gives some of the relative path abilities. - c) the data component to use for that time step.
-(You can specify ${ ext{-}}1$ in the third column, which causes ALL the data components to pass through.)
+(You can specify -1 in the third column, which causes ALL the data components to pass through.)